awxlong/awxlong.github.io/_posts/2021-09-24-topol-orig-tab.md

 Not far in the past I do acknowledge that I believed AI will sweep across the different fields of society, and in medicine it may well replace radiologists (sorting out X-rays), ophthalmologists (sorting out eye images), pathologists (sorting out tissue exams), cardiologists (diagnosing ECGs readings) or dermatologists (sorting out skin images).
 However, after reading “Deep Medicine”, I believe a more down-to-earth view is that, at least in the near future, AI can only serve as a helpful medical assistant that will help ease the burden on the mentioned medical professions, and not replace them.
 This is mainly because an important characteristic AI lacks is being holistic, or multitasking, a symbolic feature of narrow AI.
 A radiologist may not only examine X-ray images, he/she may also review the patient’s profile involving medical history, family history, or, perform even more diverse functions such as running and directing research teams, alleviating patient’s burden of their results, which requires emotional support, so all in all, this leaves AI the room of only becoming a very efficient virtual assistant that may very well alleviate the burden on doctor’s shoulders, on healthcare, and improve its efficiency during interaction with patients.

-# Overcoming today’s challenges to identify tomorrow’s
+# Overcoming today's challenges to identify tomorrow's

 Of course, despite having discussed the futuristic prospects of AI in the healthcare sector, reality is that there are still a lot of challenges to be overcome in order for an efficient merging of both sectors.
 Those that can be mentioned include:
 - As Dr. Topol mentioned, there is already too much big data available, yet too little knowledge.
 This foreshadows the long road of mining all these data, subsequently process it and train efficient models, evaluate them and deploy them.
 For example, one such area in which a lot of knowledge is yet to be unthread is the human gut micriobiome and how it influences the host’s health; subsequently how would this knowledge be used by AI models to monitor patient’s health.